EgemenBaykan/VHDL_Examples/README.md

 <h3>Why This Repo?</h3>

-<p> This repo basically aims to help you with your very first VHDL codes and digital designs.
+<p> This repo aims to help you with your very first VHDL codes and digital designs.
 There are also many sources on internet, especially for spesific projects such as VGA drive, 7 segment displays and even for RISC based microcontroller/processor architectures. </p>

 <h3> Which Programs Are Used? </h3>